Adoptable Horses

 If we have pedigree papers for the horse, those will come with the horse.

 We have a 30-day-trial period for each adopted horse where the horse can be returned for a partial refund.
 As mentioned above, we want permanent homes for our adopted horses, thus we want a good match.
+Ages listed are our veterinarians’ and our best estimates, unless we have a registered horse or the horse comes with a known history.

 We do adopt to out-of-state homes; however, we require the potential adopters to come to our rescue to meet and ride the horse(s) they are interested in adopting.
 We are looking for good matches.
 We do not believe that a good match can be made without meeting and riding the horse in person.